MidnightSkyUniverse/airbnb_price_classifier_with_MLflow/README.md

 >  mlflow run .
 ```
 This will run the entire pipeline.

-When developing it is useful to be able to run one step at the time.
-Say you want to run only
-the ``download`` step.
 The `main.py` is written so that the steps are defined at the top of the file, in the
 ``_steps`` list, and can be selected by using the `steps` parameter on the command line:

 ```bash